MCMartinLee/Multi-TPC/README.md

 In the related [C++ module](https://github.com/MCMartinLee/Conversation_Demo) repository, the software is also subject to the MIT license that is provided in the repositories.

-**The MIT license does not apply to the generated image dataset**, which is only available for noncommercial use.
-Additionally, **the MIT license does not apply to the non-code files included in the Releases**; the Releases contains some files (e.g., 3D meshes) that have a separate license.

 ## Acknowledgements